 - Can we identify one or more commercial opportunities?

-- Is the invention ready for commercialization, or will it require significant development?
+- Is the invention ready for commercialization, or will it require additional development?

-- What competitive advantages would this new product(s) have in the marketplace?
+- What competitive advantages would the new product(s) have in the marketplace?

 - Are there significant limitations to the technology?